 "Objective" paragraphs give general information about our aims for a whole section of the questionnaire, or a series of questions within a section.
 You may want to read through these first.

-Key Concept These paragraphs give information about key points or concepts which aren't necessarily tied to a specific question.
-The text in gray labels the concept, for easy identification.
+These paragraphs give information about key points or concepts which aren't Key

+Concept

+Co This is a blank page

 The Family Listing

 Here are some points to remember when doing the Family Listing and Marital Status screens: